Continuing Education Activity

 The methodology for choosing one surgical approach versus another is complex and continues to be debated.
 Biventricular repair, either in single versus staged operations, continues to have improving outcomes and compares favorably to univentricular palliation.
 Conduit reintervention continues to be the main cause of post-procedure reintervention even though techniques in conduit placements and materials continue to advance.

 The differential diagnosis for this condition should be considered in the context of the anatomy of the infant heart.
 When evaluated with 2-D echo during pregnancy, the diagnosis may not always be apparent initially.
-Though not always cyanotic at birth, dyspnea and cyanosis can present in many of the other cardiac congenital heart diseases.
+Though not always cyanotic at birth, dyspnea and cyanosis can present in many of the other cardiac congenital heart diseases including the following:

 Deterrence and Patient Education